so-sc/EarnEasy/readme.md

 ## 📋 Overview

-**EarnEasy** is an enterprise-grade e-commerce marketplace platform designed for scalability, security, and exceptional user experience.
-Built with modern web technologies, it provides a comprehensive solution for online marketplace management with advanced authentication, real-time features, and enterprise-level security standards.
+**EarnEasy** is a modern e-commerce marketplace platform designed for scalability, security, and exceptional user experience.
+Built with modern web technologies, it provides a foundation for online marketplace management with Google OAuth authentication, JWT session management, and clean architecture.

 ### 🎯 Mission Statement
 To provide a robust, scalable, and secure marketplace platform that empowers businesses to create exceptional e-commerce experiences while maintaining the highest standards of security and performance.